aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

 its forward/backward movement.
 We then read the position sensor value that returns the angle off vertical of the pole.
 Finally, we get the pole tip velocity from the poleEndpoint node we defined earlier.

-(mind the indentation, the following methods belong to the *CartPoleRobot* class)
+(mind the indentation, the following methods belong to the *CartpoleRobot* class)
 ```python
     def get_observations(self):
         # Position on z axis